Admin Interface¶

 class PostAdmin(ModelAdmin):

-list_display = ["title", "is_published"] # Columns in the list
+list_display = ["title", "is_published"] # columns in the list

-search_fields = ["title", "content"] # Fields to search
+search_fields = ["title", "content"] # fields to search

 List View vs. Detail View¶